Claudio Alcorso

-Claudio Alcorso (5 October 1913 – 28 August 2000) was an Italian-Australian entrepreneur, businessman, textile manufacturer, and arts patron.
-He co-founded Silk & Textile Printers Pty Ltd and later founded Sheridan, a home furnishings brand that became a leading name in Australian textiles.
-In 1958, he established the Moorilla vineyard, pioneering Tasmania’s modern wine industry.
+Claudio Alcorso (5 October 1913 – 28 August 2000) was an Italian-Australian entrepreneur, textile manufacturer, and arts patron.
+Brought to Australia as an Italian prisoner of war during World War II, he later settled in the country.
+He founded the home furnishings brand Sheridan and Moorilla Estate, a winery established in 1958 in Hobart.

-Beyond business, Alcorso made significant contributions to Australian arts and culture, serving as the Foundation Chair of the Australian Opera, a board member of the Australian Ballet, and a long-time executive committee member of the Australian Elizabethan Theatre Trust.
-He was also a staunch advocate for workers' rights, environmental conservation, and the performing arts.
+Alcorso was a patron of the arts, serving as foundation chair of the Australian Opera, a board member of the Australian Ballet, and a member of the executive committee of the Australian Elizabethan Theatre Trust.
+He also supported workers' rights and environmental conservation.

-His autobiography, The Wind You Say (1993), reflects on the triumphs and challenges of his public and private life.
+His autobiography, The Wind You Say (1993), recounts his business career and personal life.

 Early life

 Claudio Alcorso was born in Rome, Italy, on 5 October 1913, the eldest son of Amilcare and Delia Coen.
 His younger brother, Orlando, was born in 1916.
 Alcorso studied economics at the University of Milan, graduating in 1935.
 Holding a civil aviation pilot licence, he qualified as a fighter pilot later that year and undertook his national service in the Royal Italian Air Force.
 His brother, Orlando, did not complete high school but eventually became a navigator and later a pilot in the Italian Air Force.

 After his studies, Alcorso moved to England, where he attended Oxford University.
 With the outbreak of World War II, as an Italian citizen in England, he was interned as an enemy alien and later deported to Australia, where he was placed in a prison camp in New South Wales.
+He became an Australian citizen in October 1947.